 Students applying for financial assistance should submit a FAFSA to the Federal Student Aid Programs Office as soon as possible after October 1.
-Applications are available from your high school guidance office or Maine Maritime Academy, or online at www.fafsa.ed.gov.
-Reapplication for financial aid is required for each academic year that the student wishes to be considered for financial assistance.
+Applications are online at www.fafsa.ed.gov.
+Re-application for financial aid is required for each academic year that the student wishes to be considered for financial assistance.
 Parent and student tax returns and a verification worksheet may be required.
-Call or email the Financial Aid Office with any questions regarding the financial aid process (207) 326-2205.
-The Financial Aid Office is located in Leavitt Hall.
+Call or <a href="mailto:emai